alastair87-cyf/fundamentals-course/lessons/lesson-1.md

 We'll do a 5-minute quiz to help us find out the class's level, using the fun app called ["Kahoot"](https://play.kahoot.it/v2/?quizId=62bd599b-af55-41c3-b335-c28c9060c023).

+## Tips for success

+[Here is a list of some tips for success on the course](../other-resources/tips-for-success.md).
+We'll discuss some of these next week, and add to these as we progress.

+Make sure you understand the first tip now \("don't hide when you don't know"\).
+If you have questions, let the volunteers know.
+You can use the raise hand button in the chat tools, or ask a question in the chat thread.

 ## Software Check \(60 minutes\)

 \_\_[_Instructors see here for instructions_](../teacher-resources/instructor-notes.md#slack)\_\_